 The reason, the availability of flights, as well as its hotel and entertainment offer.
 According to CWT data, in 2018, national and international conventions managed by the company's Meetings & Events division increased by 12.7 percent, while incentive travel increased by 8.9 percent.

-For its part, the Global Business Travel Assotiation (GBTA), also places this city as one of the main business destinations, given its rapid growth, ranking among the top of the ranking along with Indonesia, Singapore, Malaysia, Poland and Turkey.
+For its part, the Global Business Travel Association (GBTA), also places this city as one of the main business destinations, given its rapid growth, ranking among the top of the ranking along with Indonesia, Singapore, Malaysia, Poland, and Turkey.

 Business trips to Mexico are increasingly becoming one of the first options for MICE tourism.
-The country has the necessary infrastructure for any type of event, congress or business meeting.
-In fact, Mexico City now ranks as one of the top ten destinations in the world for major international congresses and conventions.
+The country has the necessary infrastructure for any type of event, congress, or business meeting.
+Mexico City now ranks as one of the top ten destinations in the world for major international congresses and conventions.

 Likewise, the Aztec country has a great variety of hotels, adapted to all budgets.
 From impressive five-star skyscrapers to minimalist or historic boutique hotels.
 In addition, most offer business centers and sports centers.